sweeneychris/TheiaSfM/docs/source/sfm.rst

   After orientations are estimated, view pairs may be filtered/removed if the relative rotation of the view pair differs from the relative rotation formed by the global orientation estimations.
-That is, measure the angulaar distance between :math:`R_{i,j}` and :math:`R_j * R_i^T` and if it greater than ``rotation_filtering_max_difference_degrees`` than we remove that view pair from the graph.
+That is, measure the angular distance between :math:`R_{i,j}` and :math:`R_j * R_i^T` and if it greater than ``rotation_filtering_max_difference_degrees`` than we remove that view pair from the graph.
 Adjust this threshold to control the threshold at which